stxphanx30/Poe-part-2-Prog7311/README.md

 ## System Functionalities and User Roles

 **Farmers:**
+- Register their produce with essential details.
-- Add/view their products.
+- Track and review their own product listings.

 **Employees:**
-- Add new farmers.
-- View/filter farmer products.
+- Onboard farmers and manage their profiles.
+- Browse and filter produce listings by various criteria.

 ![gif](https://cdn.pixabay.com/animation/2023/06/29/06/23/06-23-06-393_512.gif)